sedaprotocol/seda-example-ops/examples/multi-price-feed/README.md

 ## Overview

-This Oracle Program fetches the latest price pair data from several APIs(binance, mexc, okx) and takes the median of them posting the result in a format compatible with EVM smart contracts.
+This Oracle Program fetches the latest price pair data from several APIs (Binance, MEXC, OKX) and takes the median of them, posting the result in a format compatible with EVM smart contracts.

 You can test this Oracle Program with the following command: